Oxytocin (song): Critical reception

-PopMatters John Amen and DIYs Lisa Wright also labelled "Oxytocin" as an album "highlight", with the latter further writing "juddering beats and disorientating vocals are the kind of strange, prickly track that no-one else in the world could come up with right now: a combination that's technically jarring, but that somehow coalesces into a banger that will absolutely kick off on the live stage", whilst according to the former it is a "swingy, stoner-ish track built around busy percussive elements and Eilish's steamy and slightly strained vocal."
+PopMatterss John Amen and DIYs Lisa Wright also labeled "Oxytocin" as an album "highlight", with the latter further writing "juddering beats and disorientating vocals are the kind of strange, prickly track that no-one else in the world could come up with right now: a combination that's technically jarring, but that somehow coalesces into a banger that will absolutely kick off on the live stage", whilst according to the former it is a "swingy, stoner-ish track built around busy percussive elements and Eilish's steamy and slightly strained vocal."
 In the article published by The Face, the song was described as "purring highlight".
 The track's placement within an album was praised by Kate French-Morris and called "tense" and "canny".
 According to Tim Sentz of Beats Per Minute, the song "builds [up] nicely".
-In Mary Varvaris' opinion, "Oxytocin" should have been released as a single, since it is "[s]uch a fun, gritty song for her to release that's going to click with a lot of listeners."
+In Mary Varvaris's opinion, "Oxytocin" should have been released as a single, since it is "[s]uch a fun, gritty song for her to release that's going to click with a lot of listeners."
 Further anticipation for any type of release has been shown by Vultures Justin Curto in his article regarding "Male Fantasy" music video publishment.
 He wrote there that "we continue to wait for a video for 'Oxytocin.
 Sam Prance from PopBuzz labeled the track as the album's "standout".
 Publications such as The Face, The Fader, and i recommended to listen to the song.
-Alexandra Pollard of The Independent was more negative towards "Oxytocin", writing that it was "almost unbearably creepy without having much substance to it", and calling it one of the "few duds" on Happier Than Ever.
+Alexandra Pollard of The Independent was more negative towards "Oxytocin", writing that it was "almost unbearably creepy without having much substance to it" and calling it one of the "few duds" on Happier Than Ever.
 Similarly, Lindsay Zoladz from The New York Times opined that the song is not "exactly saying much", however adding that it's one of more "up-beat" songs of the album; whilst Lani Renaldo of The Ringer said that it is her least favorite song from the whole album.